-Then there’s the store Tom and I had.
+Then there’s the store that Tom and I had.
 That had many of my friends questioning my sanity.
 Or at least thinking we were kooky or some kind of out-there “woo-woo”’s.
 Even our going full-time had some people scratching their heads.

 Not every RVer gets into it with the same unconventional background that we may have had, but as a group I think we’re uniquely qualified to be dealing with some of the current changes to our society.
-We definitely know how to self-isolate: Tom and I have spent a month in the desert without having any contact with others.
+We definitely know how to self-isolate: Tom and I before have spent a month in the desert without having any contact with others.
 And I think, as a group, that we’re used to uncertain times.
 Everyone knows that RV plans are “made in Jell-O” because they constantly change.
 And, as a generality, our incomes don’t depend on going to a place of work – so I imagine that we’re set up to weather the economics more than most.
 So, I’d like to think that all these social changes haven’t impacted our lives as much.